peterhinch/micropython-micro-gui/README.md

 under development so check for updates.
 I also plan to upgrade the performance of some display drivers.

-The encoder interface is under development and currently is rather erratic.

 # 0. Contents

 1. [Basic concepts](./README.md#1-basic-concepts) Including installation and test.